 Yukti – Definition of intellect based reasoning:

-The intellect which perceives things as outcome of combination of multiple causative factors, valid for the past, present and future, is known as Yukti (reasoning).
+The intellect which perceives things as the outcome of a combination of multiple causative factors, valid for the past, present and future, is known as Yukti (reasoning).
 This helps in the fulfilment of the three objects of human life, i.e., righteousness (Dharma), wealth (Artha) and desire (Kama).

 This is how all things-existent or non-existence can be examined and not otherwise.
 Such an examination establishes the theory of rebirth.

-Scriptural testimony is based on the Vedas or other scriptural material in agreement with the Vedas which is approved by the experts, gentlemen and initiated with a view to bringing about happiness to the mankind.
+Scriptural testimony is based on the Vedas or other scriptural material in agreement with the Vedas which is approved by the experts, gentlemen and initiated with a view to bringing about happiness to mankind.
 It is derived from the words of authoritative people.

 It has been stated that donation, penance, sacred rituals, truthfulness, non-violence and Brahmacharya are supposed to provide heaven and to help in liberation.
 (This establishes the theory of continuation of soul after death and thus of rebirth).